History and Overview

 Current officers and officers-elect of SWS are not eligible for nomination for this award, nor is the Editor of Gender & Society.

-In 2019, the award will be presented during the SWS summer banquet during the ASA Annual Meeting.
+In 2024, the award will be presented during the SWS Winter Meeting Banquet.
 SWS awards the recipient 3 gift memberships to go toward a new member who is a student.
-The gift memberships will be active for the next membership cycle (eg. 2019 awardee will get 3 gift memberships for 2020 memberships.)
+The gift memberships will be active for the next membership cycle (e.g. 2021 awardee will get 3 gift memberships for 2022 memberships.)
 In the event that two people win this award, they will each get 3 gift memberships to go toward new student members.

 All nominations must be received via the awards submission form within the membership portal.
 Please visit: sws.memberclicks.net to access the membership portal and awards submissions form.
 The nomination packet should include:

 - One central nomination letter highlighting and summarizing the supporting materials

 - No more than 10 supporting letters should be included in the nomination packet.
 One appropriate option is for a group of people to write one nomination letter and all sign it

 - All nomination letters should be submitted via the membership portal awards submissions form.

 - Nominators should include their complete contact information (e-mail, surface mail and telephone) in the submission.

 - Recognition at Winter Meeting Banquet

 - 3 1-Year Memberships to Gift to New Student Members